dventep/workshop001_etl_education/README.md

    ├── README.md                                <- The README to start the ETL process dashboard with Python and randomly generated candidate data.
    └── .gitignore                               <- All files to avoid being read.
 ```

 ---
+### Conclusions

+The process is successfully completed with different tools in which AWS RDS and Ngrok are new to me, and Looker Studio very little previously.
+Although it’s a pity that they were randomly generated data, because the analysis could lend itself to be much deeper, finding correlations and using whisker plots for some variables.

+Throughout the process, some insights about this exploration and conclusions:

+- Column removed due to its assigning automately by SQLAlchemy:

+   - _sa_instance_state

+- 10 columns to 16 columns loaded in **applicant** table in the database.

+- 24 technologies were grouped into 8.

+- 165 candidates have submitted a minimum of two applications.

+- 13.4% of candidates are will be hired.

+- As we can see, even randomly generated:

+   - The software technology has more movement.

+   - Despite critical times such as the pandemic that affected the whole world, it did not affect hiring.

+   - The company is either growing a lot or the employee turnover is gigantic.

+---
 ### Evidence